cjmayo/ntp/doc/source/autokey.rst

 TH verifies authenticity with the TA of the parent subnet using an identity exchange.

+.. _identity-scheme-fig:

 .. figure:: pic/flt9.png
   :align: center

-  Figure 2.
   Identify Scheme

 The identity exchange is run between a TA acting as a server and a TH acting as a client.
-As shown in Figure 2, the identity exchange involves a challenge-response protocol where a client generates a nonce and sends it to the server.
+As shown in :numref:`identity-scheme-fig`, the identity exchange involves a challenge-response protocol where a client generates a nonce and sends it to the server.
 The server performs a mathematical operation involving a second nonce and the secret group key, and sends the result along with